A high order discontinuous Galerkin method for the recovery of the conductivity in Electrical Impedance Tomography: Introduction

 In our work, we focus on the recovery of the conductivity from the Dirichlet-to-Neumann map, where the given voltage is applied on the boundary and the corresponding current flux after the interaction of the electromagnetic wave with the object is measured.
 We construct an optimization problem to minimize the mismatch between the predicted current from the Dirichlet-to-Neumann map and the measured current on the boundary with Tikhonov regularization.
-We prove the existence of such minimizer and derive the derivative formulas associated to the Dirichlet-to-Neumann map.
-We then apply our new designed high order DG method to solve this EIT problem.
-We would also like to mention that our DG method also works well for other boundary measurements such as the Neumann-to-Dirichlet map.
+We prove the existence of the minimizer and derive the derivative formulas associated with the Dirichlet-to-Neumann map.
+We then apply our newly designed high order DG method to solve this EIT problem.

 This paper is organized as follows.
-In Section~2, we study the minimization problem, state the iteration procedure, and derive the formulas for the derivatives of the associated operators.
-In Section~3, we introduce the DG method for the forward problem. in Section~4, we describe the detailed algorithm of solving the inverse problem.
-Several numerical examples will be presented to demonstrate the performance of proposed method in Section~5.
-In Section~6, we draw conclusions and make suggestions for further work.
+In Section~2, we study the minimization problem for general conductivities, state the iteration procedure, and derive the formulas for the derivatives of the associated operators.
+In Section~3, we introduce the DG method for the forward problem.
+In Section~4, we describe the detailed algorithm for solving the inverse problem.
+Several numerical examples are presented to demonstrate the performance of the proposed method in Section~5. \ww{A special case of piecewise continuous conductivity is discussed in Section~6.} In Section~7, we draw conclusions and make suggestions for further work.